Town Board hears proposal to conserve Indian Pond Farm

 “There is a desire to not think of things as separate,” Winkler said.
 “Even just having a couple acres can make a big difference,” she added, citing the recent success of a Habitat for Humanity home built on a half-acre lot.

-Kennan opened the meeting by thanking volunteers who have led recent town initiatives, including the completion of a hazard mitigation plan submitted to Dutchess County and ongoing efforts to reduce greenhouse gas emissions from the former landfill.
+Town Supervisor Chris Kennan used the meeting as an opportunity to thank volunteers who have led recent town initiatives, including the completion of a comprehensive hazard mitigation plan submitted to Dutchess County and ongoing efforts to reduce greenhouse gas emissions from the former landfill.

 The board also approved a routine permit renewal for Housatonic Acquisitions, formerly known as Scenic View, a trailer park in town.

-The town board meeting followed a special meeting to discuss the potential renewal of the town’s cable franchise agreement with Altice.
+A special meeting was also held on June 12 to discuss the potential renewal of the town’s cable franchise agreement with Altice.
 Though Town Supervisor Chris Kennan acknowledged the town has limited flexibility in the terms of the license, he said the meeting laid the groundwork for a future session where a representative from Altice is expected to answer questions directly from residents.

-Other items approved by the board included hiring a new cleaning company for Town Hall; renewing a contract with the Village of Millerton to provide a police officer in court at a 3% rate increase; and approving a filming permit for a professional film crew on Winchell Mountain Road on Wednesday, June 18.
+Other items approved by the board included hiring a new cleaning company for Town Hall; renewing a contract with the Village of Millerton to provide a police officer in court at a 3% rate increase; and approving a contract with a professional film crew to film on Winchell Mountain Road on Wednesday, June 18.
 The shoot is expected to last up to two hours and may cause minor traffic modifications.
 The road will remain open, with two Dutchess County sheriff’s deputies on site.

 The meeting concluded with a discussion about safety concerns along the Harlem Valley Rail Trail.
 Board members emphasized the need for collaboration with Dutchess County officials to explore solutions for improving trail safety with a particular focus on the speed of electric bikes.